numsim-group/klimakoffer/milestone2/milestone2_solar-forcing.md

 z_0 = -\tan(\lat)\tan(\delta) \le -1.
 $$

-The calculation of the effective insolation is more involved, as it requires the use of differential geometry.
+The calculation of the effective insolation is more involved, as it requires the use of spherical astronomy.
 The result reads as
 $$
 S(\lat,t) = S_r(t) \sin(\lat) \sin(\delta).
 $$